 In May 1954, more than eighteen months before the arrest of Rosa Parks but just several days after news of the U.S. Supreme Court's Brown v.
 Board of Education decision began to sweep the country, Robinson wrote to Montgomery's mayor as WPC president, gently threatening a Black boycott of city buses if abuses were not curtailed.
-Following Rosa Park’s arrest in December 1955, Robinson played a central role in the start of the protest by producing the leaflets that spread word of the boycott among the Black citizens of Montgomery.
+Following Rosa Parks’s arrest in December 1955, Robinson played a central role in the start of the protest by producing the leaflets that spread the word of the boycott among the Black citizens of Montgomery.

 To Become an Elementary School Teacher